JPL Braces for New Layoffs as Scientists Face "Double Hit" After Wildfire Devastation

 January 2024: 100 contractors laid off February 2024: 530 employees (8% of workforce) plus 40 contractors November 2024: 325 employees (5% of workforce) October 2025: Number undisclosed

 After the November cuts, then-director Laurie Leshin assured staff it would be "the last cross-lab workforce action we will need to take in the foreseeable future," stabilizing at about 5,500 employees.
 That promise lasted less than a year.
-Leshin resigned in May 2025 "for personal reasons" and was replaced by David Gallagher.
+Leshin resigned in May 2025 "for personal reasons" and was replaced by David Gallagher, who arrived at JPL 36 years ago and led the team that built the Wide Field/Planetary Camera 2, which corrected the Hubble Space Telescope's spherical aberration.

 Personal Toll on Scientists